eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 ### Policies & Verifiable Credentials (VC)

-Many constraints refer to verifiable credentials (VC) that are stored in participant Credential Services, also known as wallets.
+Some constraints are used to refer to verifiable credentials (VC) that are stored in participant Credential Services, also known as wallets.
 Power over their participants' own credentials is a fundamental principle of self-sovereign identity (SSI).

 The key architectural principle underlying this specification is that policy definitions must be decoupled from their